Beauty and the Beast (1946 film): Filming

 The set designs and cinematography were intended to evoke the illustrations and engravings of Gustave Doré and, in the farmhouse scenes, the paintings of Jan Vermeer.
 The cinematography was performed by Henri Alekan.
-Christian Bérard and Lucien Carré covered production design.
+Christian Bérard (theatre artist) and Lucien Carré covered production design.

+The flamboyant costumes in the film were made from fabric scraps due to the limited supply after World War 2.

+The stone carving of moving faces on the wall was created by covering children’s faces in plaster.
+The candles at the Beast’s castle had the illusion that they lit themselves, but this was achieved by getting the actor to walk backwards, blowing the candles out, and running the film in reverse.

 Soundtrack

 The score was composed by Georges Auric.